betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 Stepping through each step:

-- **Price > rating:** check whether the available to back price is better tha the runner's rating multipled by 1.1 (10%) - it does this by using the runner name in column B and looking up the corresponding rating from the RATINGS sheet
+- **Price > rating:** check whether the available to back price is better than the runner's rating multipled by 1.1 (10%) - I do this by using the runner name in column B and looking up the corresponding rating for that runner from the RATINGS sheet.

 ``` excel hl_lines="3"
 =IF(